Event Hubs features overview

-Event Hubs Capture enables you to automatically capture the streaming data in Event Hubs and archive it to a Blob storage account of your choice.
+Event Hubs Capture enables you to automatically capture the streaming data in Event Hubs and save it to your choice of either a Blob storage account, or an Azure Data Lake Service account.
 You can enable Capture from the Azure portal, and specify a minimum size and time window to perform the capture.
-Using Event Hubs Capture, you specify your own Azure Blob Storage account and container, which is used to store the captured data.
+Using Event Hubs Capture, you specify your own Azure Blob Storage account and container, or Azure Data Lake Service account, which is used to store the captured data.
 Captured data is written in the Apache Avro format.

 Event Hubs provides message streaming through a partitioned consumer pattern in which each consumer only reads a specific subset, or partition, of the message stream.
 This pattern enables horizontal scale for event processing and provides other stream-focused features that are unavailable in queues and topics.

 A partition is an ordered sequence of events that is held in an event hub.
 As newer events arrive, they are added to the end of this sequence.
 A partition can be thought of as a "commit log."

 Event Hubs retains data for a configured retention time that applies across all partitions in the event hub.
 Events expire on a time basis; you cannot explicitly delete them.
 Because partitions are independent and contain their own sequence of data, they often grow at different rates.